 California Code of Regulations - GSP Regulation Sections Annual Report Elements Location in Annual Report Article 7 Annual Reports and Periodic Evaluations by the Agency § 356.2 Annual Reports Each Agency shall submit an annual report to the Department by April 1 of each year following the adoption of the Plan.
 The annual report shall include the following components for the preceding water year: (a) General information, including an executive summary and a location map depicting the basin covered by the report.
-Executive Summary (§356.2[a]) following conditions of the basin managed in the Plan: (1) Groundwater elevation data from monitoring wells identified S Section 2.4 Monitoring Networks (§356.2[b]) Section 3 Groundwater Elevations (§356.2[b][1]) (A) Groundwater elevation contour maps for each principal aquifer in the basin illustrating, at a minimum, the seasonal high and seasonal low groundwater conditions.
+Executive Summary (§356.2[a]) (b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan: Section 2.4 Monitoring Networks (§356.2[b]) (1) Groundwater elevation data from monitoring wells identified in the monitoring network shall be analyzed and displayed as follows: Section 3 Groundwater Elevations (§356.2[b][1]) (A) Groundwater elevation contour maps for each principal aquifer in the basin illustrating, at a minimum, the seasonal high and seasonal low groundwater conditions.
 Section 3.2 Seasonal High and Low (Spring and Fall) (§356.2[b][1][A]) (B) Hydrographs of groundwater elevations and water year type using historical data to the greatest extent available, including from January 1, 2015, to current reporting year.
 Section 3.3 Hydrographs (§356.2[b][1][B], and Appendix E) (2) Groundwater extraction for the preceding water year.
 Data shall be collected using the best available measurement methods and shall be presented in a table that summarizes groundwater extractions by water use sector, and identifies the method of measurement (direct or estimate) and accuracy of measurements, and a map that illustrates the general location and volume of groundwater extractions.
 Section 4 Groundwater Extractions (§356.2[b][2]) (3) Surface water supply used or available for use, for groundwater recharge or in-lieu use shall be reported based on quantitative data that describes the annual volume and sources for the preceding water year.
 Section 5 Surface Water Use (§356.2[b][3])